 - Punch down the dough and divide into 3 equal parts.
 Roll each part into a long rope, about 20 inches long.

 - Braid the three strands together and shape into a circle, pinching and tucking the ends together.
 Put it on a greased baking sheet.

 - Gently push the five colored eggs in the dough.
 Stick a small cup in the middle to keep the wreath from closing in the middle when it rises.

-- Let rise until doubled, about 45 minutes to 1 hour.
+- Put in a warm place to rise until doubled, about 45 minutes to 1 hour.

 - Remove the cup from the center of the bread.
-Combine the last egg with 1 teaspoon water and brush on the bread (not the colored eggs).
-Cover all the dough, including in the crevices between the braid if possible.
+Combine the last egg with 1 teaspoon water and brush on the bread (try hard not to touch the colored eggs).
+Cover all the dough, including in the crevices between the braid as much as possible.

 - 2 are mixed in the dough